CrossRef/event-data-user-guide/docs/data/evidence-records.md

  - `pii` - a Publication Item Identifier
  - `plain-doi` - a text DOI like `10.5555/123456789`
  - `shortdoi-url` - a shortDOI like `http://doi.org/dvx`
- - `landing-page-url` - the URL of an article Landing Page
+ - `landing-page-url` - the URL of an Article Landing Page

 The next step is to try and match every Candidate into a known DOI.
 It does this by trying to reverse the Landing Page back into a DOI, and by verifying that every DOI exists and cleaning it up.